 When I was at some personal development seminars, many people were absolutely motivated to go big after the course.
 They were excited and it looked like nothing can stop them.
 And years later, the big dreams are still far away.

 I believe it has to do with the history of the person.
 When a person always achieved their goals easily, then this person will probably also achieve a huge goal.
-On the other side, when someone all the time struggled with achieving the things he wanted than failure is the more common outcome when this person set big goals.
+On the other side, when someone all the time struggled with achieving the things he wanted then failure is the more common outcome when this person sets big goals.

 Setting Step By Step Goals

-When you failed in the past with your big goals, then you may think to go with the step by step goals.
+When you failed in the past with your big goals, then you may think to go with the step-by-step goals.
 How to do this?
 Here I share a way to do this.
-For example, you want to start an online business, and at the end, you want to make a living with it.
+For example, you want to start an online business, and in the end, you want to make a living with it.